aadilmallick/blog/src/posts/guides/ultimate-productivity-guide.md

 We feel terrible when we don’t make progress towards our goals.
 If we didn’t have stimulants all around us, we would feel terrible one minute into boredom.

 You will feel happy when you are making good progress towards your goals.
-When you make progress towards your goals, every step of the way, you feel good.
-If you’re not happy, you haven’t made enough progress to your goals.
+When you make progress towards your goals, every step of the way, you feel good. **If you’re not happy, you haven’t made enough progress to your goals.**

 When faced with a hard choice and an easy choice, always take the hard choice.
 Facing our fears makes us mentally stronger.
 Anything worth it in life will always take hard work, hard work we don't want to do because we're wired to like the easy stuff.
 Don't be like that.
 Rise above and do the hard things where other people won't.

 No one is coming to save you, to stop you from watching YouTube and to make you get up and put work into your goals.
 Nobody.
 Only you can save yourself.
 So whenever you don't feel like doing work, remember that nobody else will tell you to work.
 Only you can.
 So get up and do it.

+**skill acquisition**

 Skill acquisition is the way to level up in the game of life.